Last Updated on February 18, 2023 by admin

 (Click any of the above images for current pricing and shipping information.)

-Where to Eat After Your Hike
+Where to Eat After Your Hike to Bridal Veil Falls

 After you’ve completed your hike, we recommend heading east on Highway 2 for just a few minutes.
 You’ll find the Espresso Chalet on your righthand side.
 Grab an espresso, latte, coffee, or tea.
 You might also want to get one of their Bigfoot Cookies – you definitely earned it!
 We love this espresso stand because the view from the seating area is absolutely breathtaking.
 It just might be the best place ever to have a cup of coffee.